 - Vanguard, too, is a long-running investment platform with an excellent reputation.

-- This service allows you to invest in the same products as Fidelity, but through its own exclusive selection of funds.
+- This service allows you to invest in the same account types as Fidelity, but only through its own exclusive selection of 75 funds.

-- The ongoing rates at Vanguard generally sit at 0.15%, very competitive compared to Fidelity.
+- The ongoing rates at Vanguard generally sit at 0.15% account fee and on average 0.22% fund management charge, very competitive overall.

-- However, the lack of funds from anything but its own collection can let Vanguard down if you want a wider range of options.
+- However, the lack of stocks or funds from anything but its own collection can let Vanguard down if you want a wider range of options.

 Fidelity vs Vanguard: Verdict?